Echo sounding

 Echo sounding or depth sounding is the use of sonar for ranging, normally to determine the depth of water (bathymetry).
 It involves transmitting acoustic waves into water and recording the time interval between emission and return of a pulse; the resulting time of flight, along with knowledge of the speed of sound in water, allows determining the distance between sonar and target.
 This information is then typically used for navigation purposes or in order to obtain depths for charting purposes.

 Echo sounding can also be used for ranging to other targets, such as fish schools.
 Hydroacoustic assessments have traditionally employed mobile surveys from boats to evaluate fish biomass and spatial distributions.
 Conversely, fixed-location techniques use stationary transducers to monitor passing fish.

 The word sounding is used for all types of depth measurements, including those that don't use sound, and is unrelated in origin to the word sound in the sense of noise or tones.
 Echo sounding is a more rapid method of measuring depth than the previous technique of lowering a sounding line until it touched bottom.

 History

 German inventor Alexander Behm was granted German patent No. 282009 for the invention of echo sounding (device for measuring depths of the sea and distances and headings of ships or obstacles by means of reflected sound waves) on 22 July 1913.

+Meanwhile, in France, physicist Paul Langevin (connected with Marie Curie and better known for his research work in nuclear physics) was recruited by French Navy laboratories at the beginning of World War 1 and conducted (then secret) research on active sonars for anti-submarine warfare (using a piezoelectric transmitter).
+His work was developed and implemented by other scientists and technicians such as Chilowski, Florisson and Pierre Marti.
+Though a fully operational échosondeur (sonar) was not ready for use in wartime, there were successful trials both off Toulon and in the English Channel as early as 1920, and French patents taken for civilian uses.
+Oceanographic ships and French high-sea fishing assistance vessels were equipped with Langevin-Florisson and Langevin Marti recording sonars as early as the mid/late 1920s.

 One of the first commercial echo sounding units was the Fessenden Fathometer, which used the Fessenden oscillator to generate sound waves.
-This was first installed by the Submarine Signal Company in 1924 on the M&M liner S.S.
-Berkshire.
+This was first installed by the Submarine Signal Company in 1924 on the M&M liner SS Berkshire.